efrecon/docker-s3fs-client/README.md

 The docker [image] has [tags] that automatically match the list of official [versions] of [s3fs].
 This is achieved through using the github API to discover the list of tags starting with `v` and building a separate image for each of them.
-The image itself builds upon [alpine].
+The image itself builds upon [alpine] and it will pick the latest Alpine with major version number `3` at the time of the build.
 There is no release for version 1.87 as it contains a regression that was [fixed] after the release.

   [image]: https://cloud.docker.com/repository/docker/efrecon/s3fs
   [tags]: https://cloud.docker.com/repository/docker/efrecon/s3fs/tags